-The pros of Montessori can be increased child independence because kids are allowed to explore within the limits of the classrooms freely.
+The pros of Montessori include increased child independence because kids are allowed to explore within the limits of the classroom freely.
 A con is definitely the increased price tag, costing parents more than ten grand a year.

-Emphasizing the term “Follow the Child,” Montessori is a child-centered educational model involving student-led learning to deepen understanding of specific, realistic experiences.
+Emphasizing the term “Follow the Child,” Montessori is a child-centered educational model that involves student-led learning to deepen understanding through specific, realistic experiences.

-Montessori schools often use all-natural tools explicitly created for these schools, which the teachers provide based on their observations.
-These multi-age classrooms have a higher ratio than most private schools and encourage collaborative work among the different age ranges.
+Montessori schools often use all-natural tools specifically designed for these schools, which teachers provide based on their observations.
+These multi-age classrooms have a higher student-to-teacher ratio than most private schools and encourage collaborative work across age groups.

 Curriculums are based on traditional school models –english, math, science, history– but are integrated into the community themes instead of being the focal point.
 Students are often engaged in woodworking, cooking, cleaning, and outdoor community projects to keep it relatable and improve real-life experiences and connections.
 There is virtually no technology to enhance communication and encourage natural problem-solving.